 %20(1).jpg)

-Immediately following the trip, Laura felt upset.
+Immediately following the attempt, Laura felt upset.
 “It was my first time failing in such a public way.
 My ego was humiliated.”

 .jpg)

 These days, she pushes less and enjoys more.
-“It’s a spiritual discipline practice now, as opposed to something to conquer and win.”
+“Trail running is a spiritual discipline practice now, as opposed to something to conquer and win.”
 She is planning a return to the volcano to attempt the route again, this time in a way that feels true to her.